Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 - Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

-- Shortness of breath with or without chest discomfort.
+- Shortness of breath, with or without chest discomfort.

-- Other signs may include breaking out in a cold sweat, nausea, or lightheadedness.
+- Breaking out in a cold sweat, nausea, or lightheadedness.

 Symptoms of panic disorder often start in a person’s late teens or early adulthood, whereas heart attacks typically occur much later in life.

 The average age for a first-time heart attack is 66 for men and 70 for women.
-(9)

-Don’t take chances: If you have any concerns that you may be experiencing a heart attack, regardless of your age, call 911 or your emergency response number.
+Don’t take chances: If you have any concerns that you may be experiencing a heart attack, regardless of your age, call 911 or your local emergency response number.

 How to Stop a Panic Attack: The Usual (Suspect) Suggestions